CryptoOnion/doc/concepts/modules.md

 show examples for unidirectional dependencies.
 So an `Editor` referencing the storage module or a `MonitoredMasterWorker` using the implementation of its subsystems meanwhile the subsystems being independent of each other.
 This means there is only a one-way dependency.
 Designing a system, often one problem occurs: cyclic dependencies.
-This means that an multitier module `A` has a reference to multitier module `B` and vice versa.
+This means that a multitier module `A` has a reference to multitier module `B` and vice versa.

 Considering the mentioned peer types specialization strategies, the following sections present one approach based on each strategy for dealing with them.
 Besides, specially targeting cyclic dependencies, other projects could include